astrovine/charvet-group/README.md

 ## Contact

-For questions or support, please contact the development team.
+For questions or support, please contact me.

 ## Acknowledgments